-Join us in making our communities and the world better places to live.
+Join us in making our communities and the world better places to

-A sample of some interesting Lions information:
+Some interesting Lions information:

 (i) Lions International has consultative status to the United Nations Economic and Social Council, one of the main bodies of the United Nations which is concerned primarily with advancing the welfare of all human beings.
 The international president annually appoints representatives to ECOSOC, WHO, UNICEF and UNESCO.
 The association also has a relationship with FAO.
 Lions Day with the United Nations is held in late February or early March each year.